 If two amplifiers are to be connected to a redundant switched system, the control circuitry within the amplifiers can be used to implement a cost-effective switch control solution.
-Figure 4 on the following page shows the wiring connections required to implement a basic redundant switched system using the N6143 as the controlling device.
+Figure 5 on the following page shows the wiring connections required to implement a basic redundant switched system using the N6143 as the controlling device.
 The N6143 control unit is connected to the serial interface of both amplifiers, allowing remote switching and monitoring of switch position and amplifier operation (for further details on the N6143, contact your distributor).

-As the amplifiers do not have a master/slave relationship, the position of the waveguide switch is preselected by the user either manually, or from the N6143 control unit.
+As the amplifiers do not have a master/slave relationship, the position of the waveguide switch is preselected by the user either manually, via the user interface or from the N6143 control unit.
 The low power alarms on both amplifiers should be set if required and then both amplifiers placed in the transmit state.
-The automatic mode is then selected from the N6143 control unit to pass control of the switch to the amplifiers.
+The automatic mode enable (AUTO ENA) input is then selected via the user interface or from the N6143 control unit to pass control of the switch to the amplifiers.

-With both amplifiers operating normally in the transmit state with the low power alarm (LPA) set >LPA of RF output power, the waveguide switch will remain as set.
+With both amplifiers operating normally in the transmit state with >1W of RF output power, the waveguide switch will remain as set.
 Each amplifier monitors the status of the other amplifier for potential faults.
-If the amplifier routed to the antenna develops a fault condition, or its RF output power drops below the low power alarm setting (1 W minimum low power alarm level), the other amplifier takes control, switching the waveguide switch.
+If the amplifier routed to the antenna develops a fault condition, or its RF output power drops below the low power alarm setting (1W minimum low power alarm level), the other amplifier takes control, switching the waveguide switch.
 If the N6143 control unit is used, an audible alarm will indicate the fault condition to the operator.